This guide will highlight the Best To-Do List Apps for personal task management in 2023.

 - Supports image and file annotation for extra convenience.

-- New update rollout introduced file grouping and sorting as part of the user-requested feature.
+- The new update rollout introduced file grouping and sorting as part of the user-requested feature.

 - Ideal for freelancers and contractors as a to do list app.